Ninnu Kalisaka: Plot

-The film is a tale of two young pairs of lovers; Abhiram & Deepti, and Chandu & Bindu.
-Abhiram & Bindu are IT professionals both of them have been sent to the USA, where both of them are assigned the same project and become good friends.
-In India Chandu & Deepa are dance professionals, and both of them want to win a dance trophy.
-So they also come closer and become good friends.

-However, after a few incidents, Abhiram & Bindu start feeling something more than friendship between them and confusion arises about whether it is love.
-Back in India, Chandu & Deepa win the trophy, everyone asks them whether they are in love then they say Yes but not with each other and they pair away.
-The time comes when the project is wrapped up and Abhiram decides to convey his feelings while Bindu is waiting for it.
-On their return, Abhiram meets a film star Jagapati Babu in the aircraft and narrates his story, and asks him for a solution.
-Then, he says First Love is always best Love which makes him realize that it is just infatuation with Bindu.
+The film is a tale of two young pairs of lovers, Abhiram & Deepti and Chandu & Bindu.
+Abhiram & Bindu are IT professionals who moved to the USA, where they joined the same project and became good friends.
+Chandu & Deepti are dance professionals in India, and both want to win a dance trophy.
+The two pairs come closer and become good friends.
+After a few incidents, Abhiram & Bindu start feeling something more than friendship, and confusion arises about whether it is love.
+Back in India, Chandu & Deepti win the trophy, and everyone asks them whether they are in love; then they say "Yes" but not with each other, and they parts ways.
+The time comes for wrapping the project, and Abhiram decides to convey his feelings while Bindu waits for it.
+On their return, Abhiram meets a film star Jagapati Babu in the aircraft, narrates his story, and asks him for a solution.
+Then, he says, "First Love is always the best love", which makes him realize it is just infatuation with Bindu.
 Finally, Abhiram decides not to propose to Bindu & they meet their lovers at the airport and decide to marry them.